Professor Emerita

 Research

 I’m interested in occupational disruption and the impact of chronic illness on participation in paid and unpaid work and social roles.
-Studies are related to parenting, employment and creative occupations, with an emphasis on balancing occupations to promote health and well-being.
-Other studies have evaluated outcomes of occupational therapy and rehabilitation interventions, including the use of e-health tools and the ethical tensions that arise in self-management.
+Studies were related to parenting, employment and creative occupations, with an emphasis on balancing occupations to promote health and well-being.
+Other studies evaluated outcomes of occupational therapy and rehabilitation interventions, including the use of e-health tools and the ethical tensions that arise in self-management.
 I use qualitative and mixed methods research designs.

-Much of my research is based at Arthritis Research Canada where people living with arthritis (through a patient advisory board) make important contributions to defining relevant research questions, interpreting findings, and lead knowledge translation activities for the general public.
+Much of my research was based at Arthritis Research Canada where people living with arthritis (through a patient advisory board) make important contributions to defining relevant research questions, interpreting findings, and lead knowledge translation activities for the general public.
 Projects are implemented by interdisciplinary teams and with partners across Canada, and graduate students have designed or participated in many of them.

 Teaching

 I value participatory learning and use case-based approaches, experiential activities, debates and small group tutorials when teaching.
-My role at UBC has involved considerable curriculum leadership including introduction of the MOT curriculum in 2004.
+My role at UBC involved considerable curriculum leadership including introduction of the MOT curriculum in 2004.
 Beyond UBC, I’ve been involved in the academic accreditation of occupational therapy programs across Canada.

 Affiliations

-• Senior Scientist, Arthritis Research Canada
+- Senior Scientist, Arthritis Research Canada

-• Affiliated Investigator, Vancouver Coastal Health
+- Affiliated Investigator, Vancouver Coastal Health

-• Affiliated Investigator, Fraser Health
+- Affiliated Investigator, Fraser Health

-• Canadian Association of Occupational Therapists, member, volunteer
+- Canadian Association of Occupational Therapists, member, volunteer

-• Association of Rheumatology Professionals, member, volunteer
+- Association of Rheumatology Professionals, member, volunteer

 Select Publications